Bestra/ember-data-sti-guide/README.md

     'tasks'
 ```

-###Getting the appropriate subtype when we find a task by id.
+##Getting the appropriate subtype when we find a task by id.
 This is going to take a little work.
-First we're going to make a custom serializer for Tasks.
+First we're going to make a custom serializer for our application.
+There are three methods to override: `extractSingle`, `extractArray`, and `pushPayload`.
+We'll start with `extractSingle` and change the other methods in similar fashion.

-The Serializer's `extractSingle` is used called during store.find('task', id) with the payload from the server.
-There are two places we need to add functionality.
+###extractSingle
 Let's say we call `store.find('task', 5)` and we get back the following payload

 ```javascript